GaiaNet-AI/docs/docs/creator-guide/knowledge/concepts.md

 ![create-embedding](https://github.com/GaiaNet-AI/docs/assets/45785633/2ff40178-64f4-4e2e-bbd9-f12ce35186b7)

 First of all, we split the long text into sections (ie, chunks).
 All LLMs have a maximum context length.
 The model can't read the context if the text is too long.

-The most used rule for a GaiaNet node is to put the content in one chapter together.
+The most used rule for a Gaia node is to put the content in one chapter together.
 Remember, insert a blank line between two chunks.
 You can also use other algorithms to chunk your text.

 After chunking the document, we can convert these chunks to embeddings leveraging the embedding model.
 The embedding model is trained to create embeddings based on text and search for similar embeddings.
 We will use the latter function in the process of user query.

 Additionally, we will also need a vector DB to store the embeddings so that we can retrieve these embeddings quickly at any time.

 On a Gaia node, we will get a database snapshot with the embeddings to use at last.
-Check out how to create your embeddings using [GaiaNet web tool](web-tool.md), [from a plain text file](text.md), and [from a markdown file](markdown.md).
+Check out how to create your embeddings using [Gaia web tool](web-tool.md), [from a plain text file](text.md), and [from a markdown file](markdown.md).

 ##  Lifecycle of a user query on a knoweldge-supplemented LLM